Do you need a project manager for your self build?

 As anyone can be put in charge, you have the flexibility to choose the person you feel is best suited to deliver your project on time and within budget.
 Let’s take a look at some of the people you could appoint.

-There’s nothing stopping you from managing your own project.
-However, it’s likely you’re already under time pressures with work, family and social commitments.
-You simply may not have the time, flexibility or will power to manage such an important project while juggling everything else.
+There’s nothing stopping you from project managing yourself However, it’s likely you’re already under time pressures with work, family and social commitments.
+You simply may not have the time, flexibility or will power to give your self build enough focus while juggling everything else.

 If you’ve had an architect design your custom home, then they might offer a project management service on top of the design service.
 This can be a fantastic solution as they know exactly how it should look, what materials to use and be able to quickly make decisions.